provena/provena/docs/API-access/overview.md

 # API Access Overview

-All Provena services can be accessed by authorised users through the system APIs.
+All Provena services can be accessed by authorised users through the suite of system APIs.

 These APIs can be integrated in an automated way into any internet connected computing environment.

-All Provena user interfaces use these APIs to perform system operations - anything that can be done through the interfaces can be automated using the Provena APIs.
+All Provena user interfaces use these APIs to coordinate system actions - anything that can be done through the user interfaces can be automated using the Provena APIs.

 ## Endpoints and documentation

+{% include notes.html content="In the URLs referenced below, we have used \"your-deployed-domain\" to refer to your deployed Provena application's domain name." %}

 The Provena APIs are [REST](https://www.redhat.com/en/topics/api/what-is-a-rest-api)ful Python [ASGI](https://asgi.readthedocs.io/en/latest/) compliant services.
 The API endpoints are linked below.
 Each API publishes two documentation pages: